Combat (juggling): Group combat

-In its most typical form, a number of players compete in an open group combat, each attempting to interfere with other players' juggling, with the winner being the last to remain juggling three clubs.
+In its most typical form, players compete in an open group combat, each attempting to interfere with other players' juggling, with the winner being the last to remain juggling three clubs.

 Competition

 Competitive combat juggling is moderately popular in Europe and the United States.
-The most important international competition is the European Juggling Convention Fight Night.
-The World Juggling Federation organizes the Major League Combat, a team version of Combat Juggling.
+The most important international competition is the European Juggling Convention and British Juggling Convention Fight Night.
+The World Juggling Federation organizes the Major League Combat, a team version of combat juggling.

 Ranking

 There is an unofficial world ranking that ranks all players who participated in Fight Nights: